luislhsc/dns_mapper/README.md

 The tests are pretty simple, isolated whenever is possible and following the 4 (in this case 3) phase steps.
 The Controller test is a integrated test that goes throught the whole flow.
 I just added a few tests to save some time.
+Running tests:
-To run the tests you can use `docker-compose run bundle exec rspec`
+First create the test DB: `docker-compose run -e "RAILS_ENV=test" web bundle exec rake db:create` Then run t he tests: `docker-compose run -e "RAILS_ENV=test" web bundle exec rspec`

 ### How to run